-And so here’s what our experts had to say on the top mobile and app advertising trends in 2019.
 If you want to contribute your view on mobile and in app advertising trends fill in the form here.

-Mobile Advertising and App Marketing Thought Leaders
+Mobile and in-App Advertising Thought Leaders

 - Greg Wester